-- 1 What is maslow’s hierarchy of needs theory?
+- 1 What is the Hierarchy of Needs by Abraham Maslow?

 - 2 Biography of Abraham Maslow

-- 2.5.3 What do we need to do to become Self-Actualized
+- 7.4 What do we need to do to become Self-Actualized?

 Also known as Maslow theory of motivation or Maslow’s need hierarchy.
 Maslow’s Hierarchy of Needs theory developed by a physiologist named Abraham Maslow.
 He was developing the theory and introduced it to the public in 1943 through his proposed paper titled “A Theory of Human Motivation”.
 Since it was introduced to the public, it has made a significant impact on every life aspect in people’s life.
 This approach will provide more spirit and inspiration to individuals so that they can live their lives very well.